trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 <!--
 - The final scalar type is the character, but it isn't often seen.
-- Note that it is not the same as u8 (a byte) in rust, and cannot be used interchangeably.
+- Note that it is not the same as u8 (a byte) in Rust, and cannot be used interchangeably.
 - We'll see later that strings do not use chars, but are encoded as UTF-8 instead.